Mirror Symmetry for Stable Quotients Invariants: Introduction

 which have no analogues in the stable quotients theory.
 The middle term in~\e_ref{GWrel_e} does not have an analogue in the stable quotients theory either, while the analogues of the outer terms in~\e_ref{GWrel_e} are not equal, as Table~\ref{GWvsSQ_tbl} illustrates.
 The numbers $\GW_d(\tau_0(x^2),1)$ vanish, since the classes $\ev_1^*x^3$ on $\ov\M_{0,2}(\P^4,d)$ are the pullbacks by the forgetful morphisms~$f_1$ of the classes $\ev_1^*x^3$ and $\ov\M_{0,1}(\P^4,d)$.
-The analogous stable quotients invariants do not vanish; by~\e_ref{ZvsY_e}, $\SQ_d(\tau_0(x^2),1)$ is the coefficient of $q^d$ in $5J_{5;(5)}(q)$.\\
+The analogous stable quotients invariants do not vanish; see~\e_ref{SQvsJ_e}.\\

 It is interesting to observe that the numbers $d\SQ_d(\tau_0(x^2),1)$ are integers if $(n,\a)\!=\!(5,(5))$ and $d\!\le\!1000$; as noted in~\cite[Section~1]{CZ2}, the same is the case for the numbers $d\SQ_d(\tau_0(x),\tau_0(x))$.
 Two-point GW-invariants of such form are equal to three-point primary GW-invariants, which are integers, when the target is a Calabi-Yau, due to symplectic topology considerations; see \cite[Section~7.3]{MS} and \cite{RT}, for example.
 Since the stable quotients invariants are purely algebro-geometric objects, the apparent integrality of the primary invariants $d\SQ_d(\cdot,\cdot)$ suggests that there should be an algebro-geometric reason behind the integrality of these numbers, as well as of the closely related three-point GW-invariants.\\